Kensington Society

 until John Stuart Mill came to collect it.

-Members of the Kensington Society were very disappointed when they heard the news and they decided to dissolve the organisation early in 1868 and to establish the London Society for Women's Suffrage with the sole purpose of campaigning for women's suffrage.
+The Enfranchisement of Women Committee was established in October 1866.
+Members of the Kensington Society were very disappointed by the result of the House of Commons vote and they decided to dissolve the organisation early in 1868 and to establish the London Society for Women's Suffrage with the sole purpose of campaigning for women's suffrage.
 (19) Soon afterwards similar societies were formed in other large towns in Britain.
 Eventually seventeen of these groups joined together to form the National Union of Women's Suffrage Societies.
 (20)

 Primary Sources